sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 By using medians to construct the BST, we would always be constructing the same tree.
 It will not be randomized.
 Although using Quickselect would make it a [Las Vegas algorithm](https://en.wikipedia.org/wiki/Las_Vegas_algorithm) giving it a randomized flavor.

 What if we could get away with using something other that the median as a pivot.
-Lets call an element GOOD if it lies in the middle $$1/3rd$$ of the array
+Lets call an element GOOD